3.2 Condensation and Evaporation

 What is vapor pressure?
-Because of the Ideal Gas Law, we can think of vapor pressure (units = hPa or Pa) as being related to the concentration of water vapor molecules (or number of moles) in the atmosphere,
+Because of the Ideal Gas Law (Equation 2.1), we can think of vapor pressure e (SI units = hPa or Pa) as being related to the concentration of water vapor molecules in the atmosphere,

 What makes liquid water different from ice or water vapor?
 It is actually the weak bonds between water molecules that are called hydrogen bonds.
-These bonds are 20 times weaker than chemical bonds and can be broken by collisions with other molecules if they are traveling fast enough and have enough kinetic energy to break the bonds.
+These bonds are 20 times weaker than the bonds between hydrogen and oxygen in the same molecule and can be broken by collisions with other molecules if they are traveling fast enough and have enough kinetic energy to break the bonds.
 So the differences between vapor, liquid, and ice are related to the number of hydrogen bonds.
 In vapor, there are essentially no hydrogen bonds between molecules.
 In ice, each water molecule is hydrogen bonded to four other water molecules.
 And in liquid, only some of those hydrogen bonds are made and they are constantly changing as the water molecules and clusters of water molecules bump into and slide past each other.

 In equilibrium, the flux of molecules leaving the surface exactly balances the flux of molecules that are hitting the surface.
 This condition is called equilibrium, or saturation.
 We can show that:

-Thus, when RH = 100%, e = es, and w = ws.
+Thus, when S = 1, e = es, RH is approximately 100%, and w is approximately ws.
 Condensation and evaporation are in balance.
 These two processes are going on all the time, but sometimes there can be more evaporation than condensation, or more condensation than evaporation, or evaporation equaling condensation.
 However, water is always trying to come into equilibrium.